Legal Alignment for Safe and Ethical AI: Introduction

 From a \textit{technical} perspective, these methods for alignment have had mixed results.
 Despite achieving more reliable performance in many tasks and domains \citep{phan2025humanity,kwa2025measuring}, AI systems continue to produce untruthful content \citep{ji2023survey,lisurvey}, generate biased outputs \citep{weidinger2022taxonomy,gallegos2024bias}, manipulate users through persuasion \citep{carroll2023characterizing, hackenburg2025levers}, exhibit sycophantic tendencies \citep{sharmatowards, cheng2025sycophantic}, leak private information \citep{carlini2021extracting, mireshghallahcan}, remain vulnerable to jailbreaks \citep{wei2023jailbroken, chao2024jailbreakbench}, enable autonomous hacking \citep{zhang2025cybench,zhu2025cvebench}, offer assistance in bioweapons development \citep{li2024wmdp,gotting2025virology}, recognize when they are being safety-tested \citep{needham2025large, lynch2025agentic} and, at times, conceal their misalignment \citep{greenblatt2024alignment,sheshadri2025some}.

 From a \textit{normative} perspective, the prevailing approaches to alignment face fundamental limitations \citep{dobbe2021hard,Hadfield2026governance}.
 Rather than designing AI systems to act in accordance with broad societal interests \citep{korinek2022aligned,kasirzadeh2023conversation}, let alone grapple with people's diverse and sometimes conflicting values \citep{klingefjord2024human}, most alignment techniques train AI systems to comply with company-written alignment policies \citep{ahmed2025speceval} or satisfy the revealed preferences of individual users \citep{zhi2025beyond} through fallible methods such as reinforcement learning from human feedback \citep{casper2023open}.
-Moreover, key decisions in AI alignment pipelines, such as selecting which principles are included in a system's [4] ``constitution'' \citep{anthropic_claude_constitution}, ``model specification'' (``model spec'') \citep{openai_model_spec_intro}, or safety filters \citep{google_safety_filters}, are often opaque \citep{bommasani2023foundation,wan20252025} and lack sufficient public input or scrutiny \citep{abiri2024public, lazar2025governing}.
+Moreover, key decisions in AI alignment pipelines, such as selecting which principles are included in a system's ``constitution'' \citep{anthropic_claude_constitution,anthropic_new_claude_constitution}, ``model specification'' (``model spec'') \citep{openai_model_spec_intro,openai_model_spec_sept2025}, or safety filters \citep{google_safety_filters}, are often opaque \citep{bommasani2023foundation,wan20252025} and lack sufficient public input or scrutiny \citep{abiri2024public, lazar2025governing}.

 Recognizing these limitations, some AI researchers have proposed broadening the goals and methods of alignment \citep{lowefull}.
-Noteworthy efforts include expanding the forms of community participation in AI development \citep{sloane2022participation}, incorporating pluralistic values into alignment procedures by collecting preference and judgment data from demographically diverse populations \citep{sorensen2024value,sorensen2024position,kirk2024prism}, sourcing safety principles and ethical guidelines from participants in public deliberative processes \citep{huang2024collective, openai2025collective}, and deriving principles from preference data (rather than the reverse) \citep{findeisinverse}.
+Noteworthy efforts include expanding the forms of community participation in AI development \citep{sloane2022participation}, incorporating pluralistic values into alignment procedures by collecting preference and judgment data from demographically diverse populations \citep{sorensen2024value,sorensen2024position,kirk2024prism}, sourcing safety principles and ethical guidelines from participants in public deliberative processes \citep{huang2024collective, openai2025collective}, and deriving principles from preference data and user feedback \citep{findeisinverse,petridis2024constitutionmaker}.
 Other research agendas propose leveraging insights from related fields, including game theory, conflict studies, mechanism design \citep{dafoe2020open, dafoe2021cooperative}, social choice \citep{conitzer2024position}, and contractualism \citep{levine2025resource}.
 The extent to which these methods and approaches will be further developed or adopted in large-scale AI deployment remains to be seen.